In terms of concepts, Java is vast, so even experienced programmers will find it difficult to remember everything.

 Input

-Java provides various methods for input and output through java.util package.
+Java provides various methods for input and output through the java.util package.
 We need to import this package to take input from users.
-Here's the code to do it:

 import java.util.Scanner;

-Given below is an example of how we can use the Scanner class to read input from the console:
+Example of using the Scanner class to read input from the console:

 import java.util.Scanner;